Changissnz/nu_merchant_principal/README.md

-In terms of the psychological impact from a payoff's effects retained in memory, and the retention of the memory then used as fuel for self-corrective or self-improving mechanisms, the actualization of zero-sum dynamics arguably outsizes in impact in comparison to cousin payoffs.
+In terms of the psychological impact from a payoff's effects retained in memory, and the retention of the memory then used as fuel for self-corrective or self-improving mechanisms, the actualization of zero-sum dynamics arguably outsizes in impact when compared to cousin-types of payoffs.
 Depending on what is placed as the object or principle that is enumerated in the payoff table, the pain of unwanted forfeiture from zero-sum opens the route for a wide possible range of indentation on the losing recipient's modus operandi.
 The vulture,